Dedicated hosts

 You can use a dedicated host to physically isolate your VM in the public cloud if this is required by your company's information security service or industry standards, such as medical or financial ones. - Using your own licenses:

-If your company has Microsoft or other vendor licenses that require linking to physical resources, you can use them in Yandex Cloud on aBring your own license
+If your company has Microsoft licenses or those from other vendors that require linking to physical resources, you can use them in Yandex Cloud based on theBring your own license

 You can choose which dedicated host to run your VM on or allow Compute Cloud to do it automatically.